-

 Conflation is essential because while the source file (detailed network) might be rich in attributes like street names, address ranges, and zip codes, it may lack positional accuracy.

-As noted by [@sutton1998], network data integration encompasses two key aspects: the geometric integration, involving the link and node feature elements, and the integration of attributes such as highway data.
+<!-- As noted by [@sutton1998], this process involves two key aspects: the geometric integration, involving the link and node feature elements, and the integration of attributes such as highway data. -->

-In our context, the purpose of the joining stage is to merge the detailed attributes from the source network onto the geometrically simplified target network.
+In the context of network planning tools, the purpose of the joining stage is to join traffic estimates from the source network onto the geometrically simplified target network [@sutton1998].

 <!-- In instances where a simplified version of the network is readily available, such as the Ordnance Survey's Open Roads dataset in the UK, the steps for network simplification can be bypassed to save time.